-Objectives Projected Start and End Dates Title IIIB Funded PD or C Update Status 1c.
-New Beginning Coalition (NBC) bimonthly meetings will focus on topics related to the top ten concerns from the Area Plan community assessment including mental health, transportation, and housing.
-July 1, 2021- June 30, 2022 С Continuing 1e.
+Objectives Projected Start and End Dates Title IIIB Funded PD or C Update Status 1e.
 AAS will collaborate with Behavioral Health Recovery Services' (BHRS) to address the behavioral health needs of older adults through assisting with planning and implementation of events hosted by the Health Equity Initiatives, Help at Hand, and the Mental Health Services Act Older Adult Subcommittee.
-July 1, 2021- June 30, 2022 С Continuing 1g.
+July 1, 2020- June 30, 2021 С Continuing 1g.
 AAS, through the Planner, will support the work of the San Mateo County Oral Health Coalition by chairing the Adult Workgroup that assists in the implementation of the strategic plan for oral health needs of older adults and adults with disabilities.
-July 1, 2021- June 30, 2022 С Continuing 1k.
+July 1, 2020- June 30, 2021 С Continuing 1k.
 The AAA will support Age Forward in their efforts to become the lead for the SCAN Foundation's Community of Constituents initiative efforts to transform the system of care so that San Mateo County residents can age with dignity, choice, and independence.
-July 1, 2021- June 30,2022 С New

-11. The AAA will serve as a liaison to San Mateo County non OAA-funded Measure K grantees who are serving older adults and adults with disabilities in addressing the service needs of OAA eligible populations.
-July 1, 2021- June 30, 2022 С New -- -------------------------------- --- -----
+July 1, 2020- June 30,2021 С New 1l.
+The AAA will serve as a liaison to San Mateo County non OAA-funded Measure K grantees who are serving older adults and adults with disabilities in addressing the service needs of OAA eligible populations.
+July 1, 2020- June 30, 2021 С New